t1st3-deprecate/xmlrpc-message-umd/README.md

 **Serve and livereload**

-You can also use the `serve` task to load the `test/` HTML pages in your browser.
+You can also use the `serve` task to load the html pages from `./test/` in your browser.

     gulp serve